Links on SoundGuys may earn us a commission. Learn more.

 The AKG K240 Studio has earned its keep as one of the go-to headsets among enthusiasts and professionals.

-The left ear cup houses a mini-XLR input with a small, flat divot.
-This serves to help lock the 3.5mm cable into place.
-Unlike higher-end models, AKG does not provide an assortment of cables or a protective case.
+like the more premium Beyerdynamic DT 700 PRO X, The left ear cup houses a mini-XLR input.
+Unlike higher-end headphone models, AKG does not provide an assortment of cables or a protective case.
 Instead, you’re left to your own devices if the cable frays meaning you can either repair it or buy another when the time comes.
-The company does, however, include a ¼” adapter to plug the K240 into a guitar amp or audio interface.
+The company does, however, include a 1/4-inch adapter to plug the K240 into a guitar amp or audio interface.

 Is the AKG K240 Studio portable?

 The open-back build is great for listening in quiet, controlled environments, but your music leaks out from the back of the ear cups.
-If you listen to these outside or in a loud space, you’ll think they’re a bad pair of headphones—which absolutely isn’t the case.
+If you listen outside or in a loud space, you’ll think this is a bad pair of headphones—which absolutely isn’t the case.
 Auditory masking is a heck of a phenomenon, though, and the louder sounds of your environment will massively degrade your ability to perceive any musical detail.

 Can you wear the AKG K240 Studio with glasses?

-The AKG K240 Studio headphones are great for eyewear because of their lightweight build.
-Minimal clamping force also makes these a great option for bespectacled listeners.
-Admittedly, my initial reaction was that these were to be quite painful with glasses due to the thin earpads, but that’s not the case at all.
+The AKG K240 Studio is great for eyewear because of its lightweight build.
+My initial reaction was that these were to be quite painful with glasses due to the thin earpads, but that’s not the case at all.
 If you want, you can really splurge by spending $10 on a pair of velvet replacement ear pads.

 How do you connect the AKG K240 Studio?

-Since these are wired headphones, you can take full advantage of lossless audio files like FLAC.
-This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Spotify Hifi.
+Since this is a wired headset, you can take full advantage of lossless audio files like FLAC.
+This means the AKG K240 Studio is a great, cheap headset for listeners who subscribe to streaming services like Apple Music, Amazon Music HD, and Qobuz.

 The AKG K240 Studio’s dynamic drivers accurately replicate frequencies within the 100Hz-1.2kHz range.
-Sub-bass notes are heavily attenuated, anyone coming from Beats headphones may feel the bass is nonexistent, but listeners whose music libraries are laden with instrumental and vocal-heavy tracks will appreciate how bass notes kowtow to mids.
+The headset under-emphasizes sub-bass notes.
+Anyone coming from Beats headphones may feel the bass is nonexistent, but listeners whose music libraries are laden with instrumental and vocal-heavy tracks will appreciate how bass notes kowtow to mids.